Day Trips to Sintra from Lisbon

 Sintra and Cascais Day Trip from Lisbon with Bike Tour

-Discover Sintra and Cascais by electric bike from Lisbon
+Explore Sintra and Cascais by e-bike from Lisbon

-If you want to get to know Sintra from a different perspective, this electric bike tour to Sintra and Cascais is a very original option.
-Over the course of about 7 hours, you will travel through natural landscapes, vineyards, cliffs and charming villages on a route that combines gentle exercise and culture.
+If you fancy seeing Sintra from a different perspective, this e-bike tour of Sintra and Cascais is a truly original option.
+Over the course of around 7 hours, you’ll explore natural landscapes, vineyards, cliffs and charming villages on a route that combines gentle exercise and culture.

-First, you will take a train to Sintra, where you will begin the electric bike route, which makes the tour accessible even if you are not used to cycling much.
-You will pass some of Sintra's main palaces and gardens, such as the Monserrate Palace and the Quinta da Regaleira, and venture into the natural landscapes surrounding the area.
+First, you’ll take a train to Sintra, where you’ll start the electric bike route, making the trip accessible even if you’re not used to cycling much.
+You’ll pass by some of Sintra’s main palaces and gardens, such as the Palace of Monserrate or the Quinta da Regaleira, and venture into the natural landscapes surrounding the area.

-The route then continues to Cascais, an elegant old fishing village, where you can stroll through the historic centre and admire the stunning views of the ocean from the cliffs.
-The entire tour is done in a small group with an expert guide who will accompany you and tell you historical details and interesting facts about the area.
+Afterwards, the route continues towards Cascais, a former fishing village with an elegant atmosphere, where you can stroll through its historic centre and take in the stunning views of the ocean from the cliffs.
+The entire tour takes place in a small group with an expert guide who will accompany you and share historical details and interesting facts about the surroundings.

-Recommended if... you are looking for a different kind of excursion, in contact with nature and with an active touch without sacrificing comfort.
+Recommended if... you’re looking for a unique excursion, in touch with nature and with an active element without sacrificing comfort.

 The premium option